maybebyte/anthesis/clues.md

 1. Octopuses is the correct plural form of octopus, not octopi.
 Octopi is a hypercorrect word (meaning it's a misguided application of prescriptive grammar).
+1. In XMonad (and I suspect other window managers), adding borders to browsers causes them to do very poorly in fingerprinting tests, and will likely deanonymize you if using Tor Browser.